GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Melee Weapons.md

 **Whip Chain**, $120, 1.3 lb
 Flail
 An exotic weapon used by a handful of specialized practitioners.
 Bonuses to beats and parries made by or against the weapon are reduced to +1.
 For each time the weapon has been wound since another action has been taken, the range of this weapon is increased by 1 foot out to a total range of 2 yards.
 Inflicts attacks like a thrown weapon.
 Can be treated as 2 yards of chain with a strength of 200 for other purposes.
+Cannot sunder.

 **Xyston**, $210, 7 lb.
 Spear